iomentum/cargo-breaking/book/src/2_0_process.md

 # Process

-This section describes the flow of the cargo-breaking application.
+This section describes the execution flow of cargo-breaking.